codecraftsman-brian/My-Project/Learning python/Python/Learning Projects/Blackjack Capstone/Blackjack Roadmap.md

 If an ace is drawn, count it as 11.
 But if the total goes over 21, count the ace as 1 instead.

-only Computer first card should be revealed to the user.
+Only the computer's first card should be revealed to the user.

 Game ends immediately when user score goes over 21 or if the user or computer gets a blackjack.